Gemma Livingston

 In 2015, Chillion spearheaded a flagship initiative involving ten young people.
 Since then, he has mobilised nearly 300 young changemakers to address social issues they are deeply passionate about, reaching over 5000 individuals.

-Chillion's educational background includes a Certificate and Diploma in Christian Ministries, a National Diploma in Youth Work, a Bachelor of Youth Development, and a Postgraduate Certificate in Leading Change for Good.
-Presently, he is on track to complete his Master in Change and Organisational Resilience in 2023.
+Chillion's educational background includes a Certificate and Diploma in Christian Ministries, a National Diploma in Youth Work, a Bachelor of Youth Development, a Postgraduate Certificate in Leading Change for Good, and a Master in Change and Organisational Resilience.

 Anna Britz